 Where do we stand?

-While our Invitation focuses on the Gospel and affirms the core, historic truths of the Christian faith, we are occasionally asked where we stand on various other issues over which Christians sometimes disagree.
+While our Invitation focuses on the Gospel and affirms the core, historic truths of the Christian faith, we are occasionally asked where we stand on other issues over which Christians sometimes disagree.

 As the author of Hebrews states: “Have confidence in [be persuaded by] your leaders and submit to their authority, because they keep watch over you as those who must give an account.
 Obey them so that their work will be a joy, not a burden, for that would be of no benefit to you.”
 (Heb 13:17).

-Calvinism vs Arminianism We believe [1] man is able and responsible to seek God (Acts 17:27; Rom 1:20, 2:7); [2] God wants all to be saved (1 Tim 2:4; 2 Pet 3:9); “objects of wrath” (Rom 9:22) need not remain so (Eph 2:3); [3] Jesus died for the sins of all (1 John 2:2; 1 Tim 2:6; Heb 2:9); [4] the Holy Spirit may be resisted (Acts 7:51; Matt 23:37); [5] genuine believers (2 Pet 2:2–4) may fall away from the faith (2 Pet 2:20–22).
+Calvinism We reject Calvinism.
+We believe [1] man is able and responsible to seek God (Acts 17:27; Rom 1:20, 2:7); [2] God wants all to be saved (1 Tim 2:4; 2 Pet 3:9); “objects of wrath” (Rom 9:22) need not remain so (Eph 2:3); [3] Jesus died for the sins of everyone (1 John 2:2; 1 Tim 2:6; Heb 2:9); [4] the Holy Spirit may be resisted (Acts 7:51; Matt 23:37); [5] genuine believers (2 Pet 2:2–4) may fall away from the faith (2 Pet 2:20–22).

 Bible Translations We reject KJV-Onlyism in all its forms.
 We recommend reliable modern translations such as the NIV and others for personal Bible study and spiritual growth (note Nehemiah 8:8–12), evangelism and discipleship (note Acts 15:19), preaching and public reading (note 1 Cor 14:8), and apologetics (modern versions are demonstrably stronger than the KJV on the deity of Christ and other key doctrines).

-End Times We are watching for signs of the return of Christ, at which time the first resurrection will occur (Matt 24:4–31/1 Thess 4:16–5:11/Rev 20:4–5).
+End Times We reject the pre-tribulation rapture theory.
+We watch for signs of Christ’s return, at which time the first resurrection will occur (Matt 24:4–31/1 Thess 4:16–5:11/Rev 20:4–5).
 After a literal 1,000 year reign of Christ the second resurrection will take place (Rev 20:5a, 11–15).
-We believe God alone is immortal (1 Tim 6:16); those joined with him will enjoy eternal life, and those separated from him will ultimately perish (John 3:16; Rev 20:14, 15).
+We believe God alone is immortal (1 Tim 6:16); those joined with him will enjoy eternal life in a new heaven and a new earth (2 Peter 3:13), but those separated from him will ultimately perish (2 Peter 3:7; John 3:16).

 Contact us